 Volume 8 looks at EU employment policy, underpinned by the European Employment Strategy.
 It highlights major initiatives to tackle the disruptive effects of the economic crisis, notably the Europe 2020 Strategy and the European Semester.
 The guide also covers new initiatives to tackle EU unemployment or social disparities, such as the Employment Package, Youth Employment Package, and the scoreboard of key employment and social indicators.
 There is also a focus on promoting labour mobility, enhancing dialogue with social partners, and plans to complete Europe’s monetary union by introducing a common fiscal capacity.

-The guide will be available in printed format in German, English and French.
+The guide will be available in printed and electronic format in English, French and German.

 The Galician Ministry of Employment and Social Welfare hosted on 25 March 2014 a Peer Review on the Galician Digital Volunteering Programme (VolDIX).
 The programme exploits various forms of voluntary participation to combat digital and social exclusion as part of a broader effort to build an Information Society for all.
 This report summarises the key issues discussed and the lessons learned.
 It is available in electronic format in English, French, German and Spanish.